 A good deal of home care is paid for by individuals or family members.
-Some private insurances and long term care policies can be obtained to cover this non-skilled home care.
-There are various ways to identify private pay aides but you should always ask for references and make a complete background check on anyone you allow in your home.
-If you privately employ someone to assist you with home care, be aware of the tax withholding responsibilities, and other reporting that must be satisfied.
-As an alternative, you can contract with an agency to provide companions, personal care and homemaking.
+Some private insurance and long-term care policies can be obtained to cover this non-skilled home care.
+There are various ways to identify private pay aides, but you should always ask for references and complete a background check on anyone you allow in your home.
+If you privately employ someone to assist you with home care, be aware of the tax withholding responsibilities and other reporting that must be satisfied.
+Alternatively, you can contract with an agency to provide companions, personal care, and homemaking.
 This type of service can be scheduled for as much as 24 hours per day/7 days a week.
-Depending on your needs, the cost of in-home private duty care may exceed the cost of a nursing home.
+Depending on your needs, the cost of in-home private-duty care may exceed that of a nursing home.

-Choosing from the large number of home health care options can be daunting.
+Choosing from a large number of home healthcare options can be daunting.
 The parish nurse and social worker collect feedback from BMPC members who want to share their personal experience with various caregivers and agencies.
 Please reach out for assistance by calling 610-525-2821.